risk-first/website/practices/Coding.md

 Sometimes, you have _too many developers_ on a project.
 This is not a blessing.
 As with [Student Syndrome](Scarcity-Risk#schedule-risk), having too many resources means that:

-> "Work expands so as to fill the time available for it's completion" - [Parkinson's Law]()
+> "Work expands so as to fill the time available for its completion" - [Parkinson's Law]()

 One of the reasons for this is that _Developers love to develop_ and it is, after all, their job.
 If they _aren't_ developing, then are they still needed?
 This is [Agency Risk](Agency-Risk):  people who are worried about their jobs will often try to _look busy_, and if that means creating some drama on the project, then so be it.